epistrephein/Steam/README.md

 # Steam
 Steam is a minimal and responsive theme for [Ghost](http://ghost.org/), largely based on [Vapor](https://github.com/sethlilly/Vapor) by Seth Lilly.

-It features a clean and essential style with single column layout and two colors, perfect for focusing on text.
+It features a clean and essential style with single column layout, beautiful typography, two colors, customizable partials and some nice javascript enhancements.

-With customizable partials and some nice javascript enhancements, Steam is ideal for any kind of blog, whether it is about coding, short stories or photographs.

 See *Steam* live [here](http://epistrephe.in/steam/).